🔄

 • Hidden stretch panel in the bunion area for comfort

-• Kid leather lining
+• Leather upper and lamb leather lining

 • Cushioned and arch supported insole